michelexyz/DMT-assignment-2/README.md

-# DMT-assigment-2
+# DMT-assignment-2
-Assigment 2 for the Data Mining Techniques course at Vrije Universiteit
+Assignment 2 for the Data Mining Techniques course at Vrije Universiteit